Bentonville foundation launches film production company

 Bentonville Way Entertainment will feature "Buddy," "Has Been Beauty Queen" and "Dealing With Dad" as its inaugural films, according to the release.
 All are being created by past festival participants.

 "Buddy" is written by Luke Thomas and will be directed by Amber McGinnis, according to the release.
-The film will tell the story of an elderly father who accidentally contributes to a man's death and covers it up in an effort to maintain custody of his adult son with Down syndrome.
+The film will tell the story of an elderly father who accidentally contributes to a man's death and covers it up to retain custody of his adult son with Down syndrome.

 The film will be produced in partnership with Sanjay M. Sharma and Milan Chakraborty of Marginal MediaWorks.